Skip to main content

 Trail Distance Difficulty

-Woodland trail 1.93 miles moderate
+Woodland trail 1.93 miles Moderate

-Meadow trail 1.78 miles moderate
+Meadow trail 1.78 miles Moderate

-Meadow trail 1.1 miles easy
+Garden trail 1.1 miles Easy

 Disability access at Sir Thomas and Lady Dixon Park